-Pooler adopted the Coastal Stormwater Supplement to the Georgia Stormwater Management Manual (CSS).
+All of the jurisdictions within Chatham County have adopted the Coastal Stormwater Supplement to the Georgia Stormwater Management Manual (CSS).
 The CSS is a tool intended to provide Georgia's coastal communities with comprehensive guidance on an integrated, green infrastructure-based approach to natural resources protection, stormwater management, and site design.

-As water flows across municipal boundaries and stormwater management efforts (or lack thereof) impact neighboring jurisdictions, Chatham County and all of the municipalities within it should work towards addressing stormwater issues collectively.
+As water flows across municipal boundaries and stormwater management efforts (or lack thereof) impact neighboring jurisdictions, the County and all of the municipalities within it should work towards addressing stormwater issues collectively.
 The creation of a Regional Stormwater Committee or Commission should be considered to ensure that efforts being made are as efficient and effective as possible.

 Statistically, most stream quality indicators decline when watershed impervious cover exceeds 10%, with severe degradation expected beyond 25%.
 In Chatham County, the majority of growth is targeted to western areas of the county.
-It is likely that future stream health indicators (e.g., biological health, streambank stability) will be impacted in watersheds that have a substantial amount of land development.
+It is likely that future stream health indicators (e.g., biological health, stream bank stability) will be impacted in watersheds that have a substantial amount of land development.
 Several of these watersheds may transition over to an Impacted category.
 As a result, these impacted watersheds are excellent target areas for advanced stormwater management, riparian buffer management, and development principles that protect water quality, such as low-impact development (LID).